 – The distribution of the slabs will depend on the amount of snowfall and the force of the wind.
 If the wind is very strong and the amount of snowfall is scarce, surely the slabs will be limited to the well protected downwinds (isolated terrain).
 If there is little wind and a lot of snow, slabs will only be present on exposed places, near hills and ridges (specific terrain).
 With a significant amount of snow and a moderate to strong wind, slabs may be widespread at the downwinds.
 The combinations between these two parameters (wind and snow) are many, and even more so if we bring into play the previous surface of the snow.

 – Sensitivity will typically decrease over the course of days.
-While they are still being formed, slabs will be fragile or very fragile.
-After a day or two they will become difficult to trigger and will become unreactive after less than a week (provided there are no persistent weak layers to be added to the picture)
+While they are still being formed, slabs will be reactive or touchy.
+After a day or two they will become difficult to trigger (stubborn)and will become unreactive after less than a week (provided there are no persistent weak layers to be added to the picture)

 Case 1: heavy snowfall with moderate to strong wind